 Once you have decided how far apart your guidelines need to be, you’ll also need to assess how many sets of guidelines to draw.
 In the case of most envelopes, three sets are perfect.
 Use a ruler to draw three sets of evenly-spaced guidelines, and make sure that you maintain a consistent distance between each set.

-A rolling ruler makes it easier to create parallel guidelines.
+A parallel glider makes it easier to create parallel guidelines.
 If you find yourself drawing a lot of calligraphy guidelines, an investment in such a ruler would be justified!

 Once you’ve written on the guidelines, allow your ink to completely dry, then erase the guidelines.
 Try to use a white eraser (such as Staedtler Mars) for light-colored papers, and a black eraser for darker papers.